PelionIoT/virtual-demo-for-pelion/README.md

     Save and exit.

-5. Bootstrap a new development container of the simulator image to use it for building our new firmware.
+5. Bootstrap a new development container of the virtual demo image to use it for building our new firmware.
 Notice that we local mount the credentials and the manifest configuration we copied in step 3 above, so that they are available from inside the new container:
     ```
     $ docker run -it --name pelion-demo-dev \
      -v $(pwd)/main.cpp:/build/mbed-cloud-client-example/main.cpp \